Markloftus/L1ME-AID/README.md

 ## Other options

-  a) -rd, Repeat Divergence, default=20% divergence; 20% maximum divergence for reading through all the repeatmasker annotations (I would leave this but you can change it by providing an integer. <br>
+  a) -rd, Repeat Divergence, default=20% divergence; 20% maximum divergence for reading through all the repeatmasker annotations (I would leave this but you can change it by providing an integer (-rd 10)). <br>
-  b) -d, divergences, default=6,15,15 ; 6% for Alus, 15% for L1s and 15% for SVAs (provide a each number in this list format x,y,z)<br>
+  b) -d, divergences, default=6,15,15 ; 6% for Alus, 15% for L1s and 15% for SVAs (provide a each number in this list format x,y,z, EXAMPLE: -d 5,10,15 )<br>
-  c) -l, length cutoffs, default=500,10000,10000; 500bp for Alus, 10kbp for L1, 10kbp for SVA (provide a each length in this list format x,y,z)<br>
+  c) -l, length cutoffs, default=500,10000,10000; 500bp for Alus, 10kbp for L1, 10kbp for SVA (provide a each length in this list format x,y,z, EXAMPLE: -l 300,8000,3000) <br>
   d) -u, upper length cutoff, default=50000, if a sequence is longer than this don't even bother<br>
   e) -t, maximum tail start position, default=50; this will allow the start of an elements tail to begin at position 50 in the sequence (feel free to change as desired)<br>
   f) -yl, allowable LINE subfamilies, default=L1HS,L1PA2; These are the L1 subfamilies that L1ME-AID will consider to be active.
 If for example an L1PA3 is annotated this will be noted as OLDER LINE SUBFAMILY<br>